 Do Catholic weddings always take place during Mass?

 It depends on the specific situation.
 When both bride and groom are Catholic, and a majority of the guests will be Catholic, a nuptial mass is the usual celebration.
-When one of the parties is not Catholic, or if the guests will primarily be non-Catholic, then the nuptial rite without mass is the preferred celebration.
+When one of the parties is not Catholic, then the nuptial rite without mass is the preferred celebration.
 We will discuss these options at the meeting with the wedding coordinator.

 Does the church have policies regarding the content of the wedding service, the music to be used, etc?

 Yes, but the couple has many choices they get to make!
 The service itself is set out in the Rite of Marriage book.
 The couple however, will make their own choices from the book of the first reading, the second reading, the Gospel, the responsorial psalm, and will write their own Prayer of the Faithful (also called intercessions).

 Similarly, the couple will have many options for music to choose, in coordination with our parish music director Twila McDonell.